hpc/charliecloud/doc-src/faq.rst

    bits.
 (This is why root isn't limited by permissions.)

 3. Within the container, :code:`exec(2)` capability rules are followed.
-   Normally, this essentially means that all capabilities are dropped when :code:`ch-run` replaces itself with the user command.
-However, if EUID is 0
-   --- which it is inside the namespace given :code:`--uid 0` --- then the
-   subprocess keeps all its capabilities.
+   Normally, this basically means that all capabilities are dropped when :code:`ch-run` replaces itself with the user command.
+However, if EUID is 0, which it is inside the namespace given :code:`--uid 0`, then the subprocess keeps all its capabilities.
 (This makes sense: if root creates a new process, it stays root.)